CLIS-WPI/AI-Fuzzing/README.md

 2. Run `python3 regenerate_plots.py` to produce all essential publication figure

 ## Contributing
 Contributions are welcome!
-Please contact the project maintainer for access to the codebase or to discuss enhancements.
+Please contact the project maintainer to discuss enhancements.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details (if applicable).